philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

     > You should have **1 View** and **1 Form** selected.

 10. Click **Add** again.
 This will add the Contact table with the selected View and Form to the newly created solution.
 Your solution should now have one table: Contact.
+Click on the table name, and then the Form and View tabs to verify that they have been added to the solution.

 ## Task #2: Create Building Table

 1. Use the breadcumbs to go open your Campus Management.
 If you have signed out, open the Campus Management solution by following these steps:

-    * Sign in to <https://make.powerapps.com> (if you are not already signed in)
+    * Sign in to <https://make.powerapps.com> (if you are not already signed in).

-    * Select **Solutions** and click to open the **[Your Last Name] Campus Management** solution you just created.
+    * Select **Solutions** and click to open the **[Your Last Name] Campus Management** solution you just created (if you are not already signed in).

 2. Create Building table

     -   Click **New** and select **Table**.

-    -   Enter **Building** for **Display Name**
+    -   Enter **Building** for **Display Name** note that the plural display name is automatically populated.

     -   Click **Create**.
 This will start provisioning the table in background while you can start adding other tables and columns.

 ## Task #3: Create Visit Table and Columns

 The **Visit** table will contain information about the campus visits including the building, visitor, scheduled and actual time of each visit.
+We will add the necessary columns (formerly fields) to the table.

 We would like to assign each visit a unique number that can be easily entered and interpreted by a visitor when asked during the visit check-in process.